"

 • Manage reporting.

-• plan, facilitate, and document internal, external, and partner feedback meetings.
+• Plan, facilitate, and document meetings.
+These might include internal, external, and partner meetings.

 Tools for Project Management

-• The workflow guide includes guidance for most production processes
+• The Resource Development Portal Toolkits include guidance for most production processes.

 Teaming With the Integrated Learning Team (Instructional Design)